Sigma 8-16mm, commercial available and D.I.Y filter options.

 The inside diameter of my 86mm adapter is 83mm and the outer diameter of the lens at the location where the filter ring should be fit is 73.5mm.

-I have now ordered another adapter ring with a 77mm thread that should measure 74mm inside witch should leave just enough room for some tape to protect the lens barrel from scratches when the filter adapter is fitted to the Sigma 8-16mm lens.
+I have now ordered another adapter ring with a 77mm thread that should measure 74mm inside which should leave just enough room for some tape to protect the lens barrel from scratches when the filter adapter is fitted to the Sigma 8-16mm lens.

 Above the Cokin X-Pro filter holder + Sigma 8-16mm lens on a Nikon D7000.